Ezekiel 46 – Worship at Ezekiel’s Future Temple

 “But when the people of the land come before the LORD on the appointed feast days, whoever enters by way of the north gate to worship shall go out by way of the south gate; and whoever enters by way of the south gate shall go out by way of the north gate.
 He shall not return by way of the gate through which he came, but shall go out through the opposite gate.
 The prince shall then be in their midst.
 When they go in, he shall go in; and when they go out, he shall go out.
 At the festivals and the appointed feast days the grain offering shall be an ephah for a bull, an ephah for a ram, as much as he wants to give for the lambs, and a hin of oil with every ephah.

 a.
-Whoever enters by way of the north gate to worship shall go out by way of the south gate: There would be an established flow of traffic for the people of the land as they came to worship at Ezekiel’s future temple.
+Whoever enters by way of the north gate to worship shall go out by way of the south gate: There will be an established flow of traffic for the people of the land as they come to worship at Ezekiel’s future temple.

 i.
 “Ezekiel’s vision of hundreds of thousands of people thronging the temple courts ‘before Yahweh’ on the prescribed festival days would have been a logistical nightmare, which this ordinance sought to manage.”
 (Block)